Putra Heights LRT station: Station design

-The station is designed by NRY Architects, which is also responsible for the Awan Besar and Bandar Puteri stations.
+The station is designed by NRY Architects, who are also responsible for the and stations on the Sri Petaling Line.

 The station is inspired by the traditional fish trap called the Bubu.
 Instead of trapping, the station has been designed as a celebration of movement to showcase its function as an interchange station.
+The station's architecture has become the new landmark and a point of reference in the neighbourhood of Putra Heights.

 The station's skeletal structure is covered with photovoltaic cladding to generate solar energy.
 Glass louvers are added for a naturally-lit interior and shade during rainy seasons.
 Voids are realised on certain locations of both facades to allow sufficient cross ventilation and constant airflow within the station.
 As some heat is trapped inside the building, a customised jacked roof concept is implemented across the central spine of the envelope to channel it out.

 Station layout

+The station is one of the largest in the Klang Valley.
+It has four tracks with one island platform and two side platforms.
+Due to both lines having different rail systems, they do not share the same track and use their own individual tracks instead.

-The station has an island platform (1A and 1B) and two side platforms (2 and 3).
+The station has an island platform (1A and 1B) in the middle and two side platforms (2 and 3).
 Most of the time, trains stop at platforms 1A and 1B and turn back, unless the train terminates at this station.
-The station also has parking bays, a bus terminal at the ground level and main drop-off and pick-up areas at the concourse level.
+The station also has a dedicated Park N' Ride facility, which can accommodate up to 452 private cars, a bus terminal at the ground level, and a main drop-off and pick-up areas at the concourse level.

+The middle island platform allows cross-platform interchange between the Sri Petaling Line and Kelana Jaya Line.